 The Invesco Perpetual Investment Trust ISA allows investments up to the ISA limit.
-For the tax year 2015/16 this has been increased to £15,240.
+For the tax year 2016/17 this is £15,240.
 Investors can also choose to make lump sum investments from £500, or regular investments from as little as £20 per month.

-For full details of these Invesco Perpetual investment schemes please contact Invesco Perpetual's Investor Services Team free on a 0800 085 8677.
+For full details of these Invesco Perpetual investment schemes contact Invesco Perpetual's Client Services Team free on \$\infty\$ 0800 085 8677.